brightspot/react-examples/headless-preview/README.md

 # Headless Preview

-Although almost all traditional CMSs provide a preview mode to see how content looks on a web page before publishing, that is not true with headless CMSs.
+Although almost all traditional Content Management Systems (CMS) provide a preview mode to see how content looks on a web page before publishing, that is not true with headless CMSs.

 This can be a downside to a headless CMS platform, since content creators may find content creation frustrating without the ability to see how content is displayed on a web page as they create or edit.

-Brightspot however provides the ability to [preview](https://www.brightspot.com/documentation/brightspot-cms-user-guide/latest/preview) content before publishing with ALL platforms, headless included.
-With very little additional configuration, headless platform content creators can see their changes on a web page as they create or edit content.
+Brightspot, however, provides the ability to [preview](https://www.brightspot.com/documentation/brightspot-cms-user-guide/latest/preview) content before publishing with ALL platforms, headless included.
+With little additional configuration, headless platform content creators can see their changes on a web page as they create or edit content.

 This example focuses using JS Classes to configure and use the Brightspot preview mode with a headless configuration.
 ## Running the example application